kiegroup/dashboard-builder/README.md

         $ ./buildandrun_h2.sh

   This command compiles, builds and runs the application.

-    This procedure will take a few minutes (but only for the first time) because the maven build process needs to download a lot of third-party libraries.
+  This procedure will take a few minutes (but only for the first time) because of the maven build process needs to download a lot of third-party libraries.

-3. Once the application is started, open a browser window and type the URL: <code>http://localhost:8080/dashbuilder</code>.
+3. Once the application is started, open a browser and type the following URL: <code>http://localhost:8080/dashbuilder</code>.
-The following user/password are available by default:
+  The following users are available by default:

   * <code>root/root</code>: to sign-in as the superuser
   * <code>demo/demo</code>: to sign-in as an end user.

 NOTE: The application uses an auto deployable H2 embedded database.
 So no extra configuration is needed.
 But when you start the application for the first time it may take some minutes due to the